1932 Costa Rican general election

 General elections were held in Costa Rica on 14 February 1932.
-Ricardo Jiménez Oreamuno of the Independent National Republican Party won the presidential election, whilst the party also won the parliamentary election, in which they received 46.7% of the vote.
-Voter turnout was 64.2%.
+Former president Ricardo Jiménez Oreamuno of the National Republican Party won the presidential election, whilst the party also won the parliamentary election, in which they received 47% of the vote.
+Voter turnout was 64%.

 Campaign

-In 1931 Ricardo Jiménez Oreamuno is proclaimed in absentia presidential nominee in the National Republican Party’s convention where an incident happens without much consequences; four people shout "Long live the Communist Party!"
+In 1931 Ricardo Jiménez Oreamuno was proclaimed in absentia presidential nominee in the National Republican Party’s convention, where an incident happens; four people shout "Long live the Communist Party!"

-When informed that he has been elected candidate Jiménez says he will think about it, because he is reluctant, withdrawn from politics on his farm, says he would accept only if he has enough citizen support and economic support from others.
+When informed he has been elected candidate Jiménez said he would consider it.
+He was reluctant, he had withdrawn from politics to his farm, saying he would accept only if he had enough citizen support and economic support from others.
 The diverse republican factions (all claiming to be heirs of the historic Republican Party of Máximo Fernández) were divided looking for candidates.
-Alberto Echandi Montero of the Agricultural Party and León Cortés Castro of the Republican are rumored as possible candidates, but in the end they give up.
+Alberto Echandi Montero of the Agricultural Party and León Cortés Castro of the Republican were rumored as possible candidates, but in the end they decided not to run.

-For his part, the plenipotentiary minister in the United States, Manuel Castro Quesada, asks for a license and returns to the country with political aspirations.
-This generates a protest inside the cabinet of Cleto González Víquez that votes in favor of dismissing Castro, with the negative vote from the Secretary of Public Safety and son-in-law of González, Arturo Quirós Carranza.
-The matter is brought to the public light, which provokes the resignation of the secretaries who led the destitution of Castro; Tomás Soley Güell, Gregorio Escalante and Octavio Beeche.
+The plenipotentiary minister in the United States, Manuel Castro Quesada, asked for a license and returns to the country with political aspirations.
+This generated a protest inside the cabinet of Cleto González Víquez that voted in favor of dismissing Castro, with a negative vote from the Secretary of Public Safety and son-in-law of González, Arturo Quirós Carranza.
+The matter is brought into the public light, which provokes the resignation of the secretaries who led the ousting of Castro; Tomás Soley Güell, Gregorio Escalante and Octavio Beeche.
 Gonzalez's resignation was rumored, but it did not happen.

-The oppositionist Leon Cortes (whose name means lion in Spanish) raised strong accusations against the government and against Castro whom he accused of being a puppet of the government.
+The oppositionist Leon Cortes raised strong accusations against the government and against Castro whom he accused of being a puppet of the government.
 Castro replied: